knowthelist/fhem-tablet-ui/README.md

 - **data-colors** : a array of color values to affect the colour of the label according to the limit value
 - **data-limits** : a array of numeric or RegEx values to affect the colour of the label
 - **data-unit** : add a unit after a numeric value. use encoded strings e.g. "%B0C%0A"
+- **data-substitution**: perform a regex-substitution on the value.
+Expects standard regex notation like s/subst/regex/modifier, where / may by replaced by any other character.
 - **class**     : small, large, big, bigger, thin, red, green, blue, darker, timestamp, w1x, w2x, w3x

 ####Select widgets